-Watercraft inspections are mandatory for Donner Lake.
-Inspections are provided at the following:
+Watercraft inspections are mandatory for all boats launching on Donner Lake.
+Inspections are provided at the Lake Forest Boat Launch in Tahoe City, off Lake Forest Road through a partnership with the Tahoe Inspection Program.

 Get on the Water Faster!
 Clean, Drain and Dry your vessel before arriving at the inspection station.
 For questions, please contact the Lake Tahoe and Truckee Boat Inspection Program at email@example.com or 888-824-6267.
 Inspection prices for Donner Lake are as follows: